Four-force (4-force) is a four-vector, considered as

 4-current the quantity is used, where

-of the moving matter in an arbitrary reference frame.
-The quantity is not a
+moving matter in an arbitrary reference frame.
+The quantity

 4-vector, since the mass density is not an invariant quantity in coordinate

 transformations.
-After integrating over the moving volume of the matter unit
+After integrating over the moving volume of matter unit due to

 For inertial reference systems in